-The Authority's proportionate percentage share of the total pension liability increased to 6.83718% for fiscal year 2022 from 6.7658% % for fiscal year 2021, and the Authority's share of the total pension liability decreased from \$1,899.6 million for the valuation reported in fiscal year 2021 to \$1,858.6 million for the valuation reported in fiscal year 2022.
+The Authority's proportionate percentage share of the total pension liability decreased to 5.86393% for fiscal year 2023 from 6.83718% for fiscal year 2022, and the Authority's share of the total pension liability decreased from \$1,858.6 million for the valuation reported in fiscal year 2022 to \$1,299.0 million for the valuation reported in fiscal year 2023.

-The Authority's proportion of ERS's total pension liability was based on the ratio of the Authority's actual benefit payments to the aggregate total of benefit payments paid by all participating employers during the year ending on the applicable measurement date.
+The Authority's proportion of ERS's total pension liability was based on the proportion of the Authority's members to the total pension liability for all Central Government members as of the measurement date.
+In prior years the allocation was based onthe Authority's actual benefit payments to the aggregate total of benefit payments paid by all participating employers during the year ending on the applicable measurement date.

-The following presents the total pension liability reported as of June 30, 2022, calculated using the discount rate of 2.16%, as well as what the total pension liability would be if it was calculated using a discount rate that is 1 percentage point lower (1.16%) or 1 percentage point higher (3.16%) than the current rate (in thousands):
+The following presents the total pension liability reported as of June 30, 2023, calculated using the discount rate of 3.54%, as well as what the total pension liability would be if it was calculated using a discount rate that is 1 percentage point lower (2.54%) or 1 percentage point higher (4.54%) than the current rate (in thousands):